Review – Sam & Max: Night of the Raving Dead

 Nintendo, in all their wisdom, even included the Globe feature from the recently released Forecast Channel.
 If users want, they can rotate a realistic-looking 3D globe (complete with topographical data from NASA), looking for news stories from any region on Earth, as well as brush up on their geography.
 It still amazes me that the Sahara Desert is really that big.
 The damn thing covers almost half of the African continent.

-Anyway, after using the News Channel for almost a week now, I’ve gone from not caring about any news to feverishly wanting to fire up the channel every night after work. → Read the rest
+Anyway, after using the News Channel for almost a week now, I’ve gone from not caring about any news to feverishly wanting to fire up the channel every night after work.
+It’s a great interface, making the act of handling a newspaper feel like you’re disabled or something. → SNK Article Classics Vol. 1

 N’Gai Croal to Phil Harrison: What’s Up With Rare?